If you want to test the frozen mirror before making it 'production', then you want a two-stage frozen mirror:

 (As you can see, this mirror updates from rsync://localhost:/Ubuntu-frozen-testing.)

-Now when you are satisfied about your ubuntu-frozen-testing
+Now when you are satisfied about your ubuntu-frozen-testing, you copy its contents to ubuntu-frozen-production with:

 admin@server;~$ sudo -u scaramanga scaramanga -d ubuntu-frozen-production